Pimlico Mundingburra Joey Unit

 This is a short interview with the parents/guardians to discuss section and answer questions.
 This is preferably held prior to the child’s first day at a venue and time to be arranged.

-On the first day parents should bring the completed enrolment form and required joining fee.
+On the first day parents should bring the completed enrollment form and required joining fee.

 At the den a ratio of adults to Joey Scouts is to be 1:5.
 Preferably two warranted leaders with parent helpers.
 For outings a ratio of 1:4 is preferred.

 [Joe Scout Helpers (15 to 18 years) are similar to Cub Scout instructors so they can’t be held responsible for sole supervision.]